Merino Wool FAQ at a Glance

 Wool is generally considered antistatic and is therefore also used as workwear in electrostatically sensitive areas.

-However, there are always reports that say the opposite.
-This misinterpretation is mainly due to the fact that other fibers (especially synthetic fibers) can become charged when they rub against the curled wool hairs.
+Nevertheless, there are always reports that contradict this.
+This misinterpretation mainly stems from the fact that other fibers (especially synthetic fibers) can become charged by friction on the crimped wool hairs.

-Merino wool on its own hardly reacts electrostatically, even when rubbed.
-If you have any doubts, it's best to do the test yourself:
+Merino wool by itself, however, hardly reacts electrostatically even with friction.
+If you doubt this, it's best to do a self-test:

-Just rub a shirt made of 100% merino wool over your hair for 30 seconds and see that not much happens.
-If you want, you can then repeat the same thing with a synthetic fabric and see how your hair literally stands on end.
+Just rub a shirt made of 100% merino wool over your hair for 30 seconds and notice that not much happens.
+If you like, you can then repeat the same with a synthetic fabric and see how your hair literally stands on end.

-The answer here is "it depends".
-Experienced manufacturers like Icebreaker in the picture above regularly subject the fabrics to stress tests and continuously work on improving the knitting technology.
+The answer here is "It depends."
+Experienced manufacturers like Icebreaker, pictured above, regularly subject their fabrics to stress tests and continuously work to improve knitting technology.

-The finer and thinner the wool fibers are, the less tear-resistant they are.
-At the same time, these fine qualities are particularly important because they are the softest.
+The finer and thinner the wool fibers, the less tear-resistant they are.
+At the same time, precisely these fine qualities are of particular importance because they are the softest.

-The well-known Merino brands prove again and again that it is possible to combine both.
+The well-known merino brands repeatedly prove that it is possible to achieve both.

-“There are Merino shirts in my closet that date back to the time when the Merino Store was founded, that have been washed hundreds of times and still have no holes” (Quote from Managing Director Andreas Schechner)
+"I have merino shirts in my closet that date back to the founding of the Merino Store, have been washed hundreds of times, and still don't have holes" (Quote from CEO Andreas Schechner)

 Like most natural fibers, wool is not as tear-resistant as synthetic fibers.
-In a practical comparison of merino versus synthetic fibers, this is one of the very few points where synthetic fibers have the edge.
-After all, they are made of plastic, and that not only has a high price for the environment, but also many functional disadvantages compared to merino wool.
+In a practical comparison of "merino vs. synthetic fiber", this is one of the very few points where synthetic fibers have an advantage.
+After all, they are made of plastic, which in turn not only comes at a high price for the environment but also has many functional disadvantages compared to merino wool.

-Thicker merino fabrics (from 180g/m² ) are less susceptible to tears or holes.
-With thinner fabrics, especially when subjected to greater stress (e.g. from a heavy backpack), it makes sense to either use merino blends or to use shirts with the so-called "corespun process", in which a thin synthetic fiber structure is spun with merino wool as a stabilizing carrier material.
+Thicker merino fabrics (from 180g/m²) are less prone to tears or holes.
+For thinner fabrics, especially under higher stress (e.g., from a heavy backpack), it makes sense to either use merino blend fabrics or shirts made with the "Corespun method," where a thin synthetic fiber core is spun with merino wool as a stabilizing base.

-In addition, you can significantly extend the lifespan of Merino functional clothing by following a few simple rules.
-You can find more information in our Merino care instructions .
+In addition, the lifespan of merino functional clothing can be significantly extended by following a few simple rules.
+You can find more information about this in our Merino care instructions.

 This information text is the intellectual property of Merino Online UG (www.merino-store.com).
 Copying or reproduction is prohibited.